 This is an Expression of Interest page.
 By clicking “Register Now” your name will be added to a wait list.
 You will be notified to register via email when a session becomes available in your state of residence or practice.

-Syphilis rates are rising across Australia, with the situation declared a Communicable Disease Incident off National Significance.
+Syphilis rates are rising across Australia, with the situation declared a Communicable Disease Incident of National Significance.
 Urgent Care clinic and emergency departments are critical points for detection, often seeing priority populations and people with limited access to primary care.
 This panel discussion will explore practical insights and approaches to syphilis management in urgent and […]

 What if the key to better hepatitis C care is rethinking what we mean by “culturally safe”?
 ASHM’s interactive Forum returns for its fourth year with a dynamic three-part design to challenge assumptions, centre lived experience and turn person-centred care into practical system change.
 Expect bold conversations, hands-on sessions and real-world strategies you can take straight […]